 - 1. Check all tools prior to use for defects. - 2.
-Use sharp blades at all times. - 3.
+Always use sharp blades. - 3.
 Always cut away from your body. - 4.
 Ensure that your hands or other parts of your body are out of the line of fire. - 5.
 Only one worker shall work on material with a knife. - 6.
 Make sure that no other personnel are in the line of fire.

-Job Title: Ci rcular or Recip rocating Sa WS Developed By: Charlotte Charl bonneau Safety Manage er Date: July 31, 2019 Approved By: Stephen Amon son President of Ho ousing Date: July 31, 2019 Revised By: Date: Equipment Rec quired N Material Red quired Personal 1 Protecti ive Equipment Circular saw, reci procating Safety glas ses, hear ing protection, saw Gloves, har rd hat, sa fety footwear
+Job Title: Ci rcular or Recip rocating Sa iws Corporate Safe ety & Developed By: Charlotte Charl bonneau Fleet Manager Date: July 31, 2019 Approved By: Alphonse Pilon 1 President of H ousing Date: July 31, 2019 Corporate Safe ety & January 3, Revised By: Charlotte Charl bonneau Fleet Manager Date: 2023 Equipment Required Circular saw, reciprocating saw quired Safety glas ses, hear ive Equipment ring protection, afety footwear

 - 1. Determine if this is the proper tool for the job required. - 2.
 Read the manufacturer's instructions when using a new tool. - 3.
 Inspect tool including electrical cord and safety features for any damage.
-If damage is noted do not use tool and chose another. - 4.
-Put on all PPE required when operating saw. - 5.
+If damage is noted do not use tool and choose another. - 4.
+Ensure that proper PPE is being worn in accordance with the manufacturer's instructions and the Prime Contractors Policy. - 5.
 Ensure proper blade for the material being cut. - 6.
 Set the blade depth to the proper level for the material being cut. - 7.
 Secure the material to be cut. - 8.
 Plug in the saw. - 9.
-Cut material as desired ensuring that your hands, body and electrical cords remain out of the line of fire. - 10.
+Cut material as desired ensuring that your hands, body, and electrical cords remain out of the line of fire - 10.
 Wait until guard falls back into place or blade stops spinning before placing saw down on any surface. - 11.
 Secure tool for future use.

-Job Title: Co orded or Co rdless Drills

-Developed By: Charlotte C harbonneau Safety Manag er Date: July 31, 2019

-Approved By: Stephen An nonson President of H lousing Date: July 31, 2019

-Revised By: Date:

-Equipment Req Cordless or corde • Material Re equired ive Equipment ing protection,

-gloves, har d hat, sa fety footwear

-· ·
+Job Title: Co orded or Cordless Drills Developed By: Charlotte Charbonneau Corporate Safety & Fleet Manager Date: July 31, 2019 Approved By: Alphonse Pilon President of Housing g Date: July 31, 2019 Revised By: Charlotte Charbonneau Corporate Safety & Fleet Manager Date: January 3, 2023 Equipment Required Materia Cordless or corded drill Safe ive Equipment ring protection, fety footwear Safe ty glasses, hear ring protection,

 - 1. Read the manufacturer's instructions prior to using a new tool. - 2.
-Ensure that tool is unplugged, or battery removed when adjusting or changing the bits. - 3.
-Use the proper type of drill bit for the material that you are working on. - 4.
-Hold the tool per the manufacturer's instructions. - 5.
+Ensure that proper PPE is being worn in accordance with the manufacturer's instructions and the Prime Contractors Policy. - 3.
+Ensure that tool is unplugged, or battery removed when adjusting or changing the bits. - 4.
+Use the proper type of drill bit for the material that you are working on. - 5.
+Hold the tool per the manufacturer's instructions. - 6.
 Pay full attention to the work activity when using this type of tool.

-Job Title: Ex xtension Ladd ler Developed By: Charlotte Ch arbonneau Safety Manage er Date: July 31, 2019 Approved By: Stephen Am onson President of H ousing Date: July 31, 2019 Revised By: Date: Equipment Rec Extension ladder quired Material Re quired Personal As required ive Equipment
+Job Title: Ex ktension La dder

+Corporate S Safety &

+Developed By: Charlotte (Charbonneau Fleet Mana ger Date: July 31, 2019

+Approved By: Alphonse Pilon President of f Housing Date: July 31, 2019

+Revised By: Date:

+Equipment Required Material R equired Persona l Protect ive Equipment

+Extension ladder - As requir red